zztalker/imunify360-doc/docs/dashboard/README.md

     :::
 * You can easily remove a server from the Dashboard.
 * You can use <span class="notranslate">_Server_</span> drop-down to show a list of all servers added into the Dashboard.
+* You can choose in the multi-server drop-down for which server the Dashboard would represent its data: a current server (where the Imunify360 is installed) or a remote one (it is indicated on the Dashboard).

 ![](/images/dashboard_servers2.png)